AlexsLemonade/scpca-nf/external-data-instructions.md

 - A matched cellhash sequencing run for the pooled samples
 - Separate bulk RNA-seq libraries for each sample in the pool
 - A TSV file, `feature_barcode_file`, defining the cellhash barcode sequences.
-- A TSV file, `cellhash_pool_file` that defines which sample-barcode relationship for each library/pool of samples
+- A TSV file, `cellhash_pool_file` that defines the sample-barcode relationship for each library/pool of samples

 The `feature_barcode_file` for each library should be listed in the [metadata file](#prepare-the-metadata-file).